10 Common Workplace Hazards & How to Avoid Them

 Electrical Hazards

 The three main types of injury from electrical hazards are fires, burns, and shocks.
-These injuries tend to be caused by faulty wiring, ineffective or broken equipment, or misuse by an employee.
+These injuries are often caused by faulty wiring, ineffective or broken equipment, or misuse by an employee.
 The most common type of electric hazard is shock, which can occur when exposed wiring that has electricity running through it comes into contact with skin.
 Even a moderate shock can lead to respiratory and heart failure.
 They can also cause electrical burning and fires.

 Workplace Safety Tips to Prevent Electrical Accidents: